Real-Time Streaming Protocol: Embedded (Interleaved) Binary Data

-Certain firewall designs and other circumstances may force a server to interleave RTSP methods and stream data.
+Certain firewall designs or other circumstances may force a server to interleave RTSP methods and stream data.
 This interleaving should generally be avoided unless necessary, since it complicates client and server operation and imposes additional overhead.
-Interleaved binary data SHOULD only be used if RTSP is carried over TCP.
+Interleaved binary data should only be used if RTSP is carried over TCP.

 Stream data, such as RTP packets, is encapsulated by an ASCII dollar sign (24 hexadecimal), followed by a one-byte channel identifier, followed by the length of the encapsulated binary data as a binary, two-byte integer in network byte order.
 The stream data follows immediately afterwards, without a CRLF, but including the upper-layer protocol headers.
 Each $ block contains exactly one upper-layer protocol data unit, e.g., one RTP packet.